Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Concluding Remarks

 \section{Concluding Remarks}

-We studied the Kitaev-Heisenberg model on a $4 \times 3$ honeycomb lattice with periodic boundary conditions using three distinct approaches.
-We started by reproducing the results of Ref. \cite{chaloupka_kitaev-heisenberg_2010} using exact diagonalization.
-Then, we recovered those results using TPQ and Chebyshev expansions (CPGF), independently.
-For these two methods, we carefully examined the spectral and statistical convergence properties.
+We studied the Kitaev-Heisenberg (K-H) and Kitaev-Ising (K-I) models on the honeycomb lattice for a 24-spin hexagonal cluster with periodic boundary conditions using three distinct approaches: Lanczos, TPQ and Chebyshev.
+This work is mainly divided in three parts.
+In the first part, we started by reproducing the results of Refs. \cite{chaloupka_kitaev-heisenberg_2010, chaloupka_zigzag_2013,gotfryd_phase_2017} for the K-H model using Lanczos ED.
+Then, we recovered those results using microcanonical variants of the Lanczos (MCLM) and thermal pure quantum state (TPQ) methods and the Chebyshev polynomial Green's function (CPGF) method, independently of each other.
+For these three methods, we carefully examined the spectral and statistical convergence properties.
+While Lanczos is found to be ideal to approximate the ground state, we find that CPGF is the most efficient method capable of probing an arbitrary target energy with well controlled accuracy, proving to be faster than both MTPQ and MCLM on average throughout the phase diagram of the K-H model.

-In terms of computational effort, calculations with a 24-spin cluster are relatively modest for both methods.
-We focused on this relatively small system so that we could reliably compare our results with the ones obtained with ED, which we used as a control method.
-Another important remark is that TPQ is designed to minimize the ground state energy, which in this case is closely related to the observable we focus on (the nearest neighbor spin correlation).
-Consequently, TPQ shows fast spectral convergence for most values of $\alpha$ (the parameter that drives the phase transition and interpolates between the Heisenberg and Kitaev models).
-CPGF shows similarly fast convergence (i.e. the number of polynomials needed to match ED results is of the same order) provided that the resolution is adjusted accordingly.